Oi Va Voi: Early years (1999–2001)

-The London scene of the late nineties was a melting pot of world music genres and scenes that were beginning to coalesce around dance music, propelled and facilitated in part by the early days of the internet and to a great extent by the efforts of DJ's and broadcasters such as Charlie Gillett and Gilles Peterson.
-In the early days of the internet it was radio shows such as The Sound of the World and WorldWide that typified the outward looking perspective of the vibrant UK music scene of that time.
+The London scene of the late nineties was a melting pot of world music genres and scenes that were beginning to coalesce around dance music, propelled and facilitated in part by the early days of the internet and to a great extent by the efforts of DJs and broadcasters such as Charlie Gillett and Gilles Peterson.
+In the early days of the internet it was radio shows such as The Sound of the World and WorldWide that typified the outward looking perspective of the UK music scene of that time.

 JMI booked the band to play at the Southbank Centre in Autumn of 1999 to which conversations followed between the Jewish Music Institute and Oi Va Voi, where guidance, mentoring and financial assistance were given.
 The outcome was twofold, firstly YADARTS was created by Josephine and Jonathan to be an agency and hub for young Jewish music and arts to which they launched to a series on sell out concerts at Union Chapel.
 Secondly, JMI saw the potential in the band and had confidence in their ambition and so sponsored the members of the group to go out to KlezKamp Philadelphia where the band learned Klezmer from masters like Frank London of The Klezmatics.
 Josh recalled in interview,"I was aware of the sound but never sat inside the music from the drummers stool, it was like BAM!
 I felt attached to it but no matter I never got the sense I had to play according to a set rhythm rather that I complimented and played drums and bass beats and other rhythms into it."The direction took to mix Klezmer and Jewish roots music with House, Drum and Bass, Dubstep and Hip Hop.

 The line-up found an audience amongst regular performances at The Spitz in East London which is where they found a crowd keen to hear more and it wasn't long before a following started to take shape.
 With a London following and a fresh new sound, heads started to turn and it wasn't long before shows in LA, Moscow and Washington followed.
 Former singer Josephine Burton left the band and went to set up the agency Yad Arts together with BBC DJ Max Reinhardt.
 Yad Arts arranged collaborations for the band, leading to a cross-cultural venture with Moroccan band Momo on a project called Roots & Harmony.
 The North African musical collaborations continued and they soon collaborated with the French Algerian pianist Maurice El Medioni of El Gusto.